SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 <p align="center"><img src="./Pictures/global-arch.png"></p>

+__Figure:__  Diagram showing the overall architecture of UCloud.
+The architecture shows how UCloud/Core connects to multiple different providers.
+Potentially exposing all of their services to the researcher on the left.

 An end-user will interact with the UCloud/Frontend which communicates with the UCloud/Core which communicates with the providers, thereby granting users access to resources at the providers in one interface.